Best bike pumps 2025: Mini pumps and Floor pumps reviewed and rated

 Reasons to avoid

 Having a flat or changing tyres is one of the simpler but probably most frustrating jobs for the home mechanic.
-The range of different volumes and pressure of tyres and more than one valve type can all add to this.
+The range of different volumes and pressures of tyres and more than one valve type can all add to this.

 The SwitchHitter II head automatically adapts to Presta and Schrader valves taking away any fiddling or even remembering which one is which.
-The Air Tool has a max pressure of 120psi which is easy to achieve and the dual-scale gauge makes it easy to get lower pressure in gravel tyres too.
+The Air Tool has a max pressure of 120psi which is easy to achieve and the dual-scale gauge makes it simple to get lower pressure in gravel tyres too.

 Read more: Specialized Air Tool Comp Floor Pump full review